20 Weather STEM Activities

 Exploring weather phenomena through experiments and other activities can help make the science come alive for students and help them really understand the atmosphere and the weather within it.
-These 20 weather STEM activities would make a great addition to the What Makes The Weather? study, your own weather study, or just for fun!
+These 20 weather STEM activities would make a great addition to your own weather study or just for fun!

 Informational coloring book about storms from the National Weather Service Parents and teachers, this does talk about the severity of storms, so it may be more appropriate for upper elementary grades.
 Please review first.